GitEasonXu/CarND-Behavioral-Cloning-P3/CarND-Behavioral-Cloning.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+My first step was to use a simple convolution neural network model, but the test result was so bad.
+So, I thought use VGG16 maybe a better choice, because it generally performs well.
+When I was training VGG16 model, I found that each epoch was very slow for VGG16 model is too complicated.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+Finally I decided to use [nVidia Autonomous Car Group](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) model.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.